dsi-clinic/the-clinic/rubrics/final-technical-cleanup.md

 The purpose of this document is to describe the final code clean up steps to be completed at the end of a data science institute project.
 This checklist should be considered a set of requirements and while it is possible that some of the items below should not be done, there should be a significant and obvious reason why they are not completed.
 If a project is not following the below that information needs to be sent to the clinic director and assistant director by email.

-- [ ] Does the code repository conform to all standards laid out in the [Code Repository Standards document](../coding-standards/coding-standards.md#requirements) in this repo?

-These steps are presented in checklist form for ease of evaluation.
+While we want all code to follow the [Code Repository Standards document](../coding-standards/coding-standards.md#requirements), we use the checklist below to focus on specific items which we will grade.

 ## Grading Rubric